 NOTE: Use previously described methods to glycerinate biopsies, prepare the calcium (pCa) solutions7,16,17 and to isolate myofibrils2,18.

-Thaw relaxing and activating solutions and inhibitors (stored at -80 ˚C).
+Thaw the pCa solutions – relaxing (pCa 9.0, Rx) and activating (pCa 4.5, Act) solutions – and inhibitors – 1 M E64, 1 M DTT, 1 M leupeptin, 1 M PMSF – which are stored at -80 ˚C.

-Take a glycerinated piece of striated muscle biopsy of approximately 1 mm3 and place it in a small Petri dish with /glycerol place on a cold plate at 4 ˚C.
+Take a glycerinated piece of striated muscle biopsy of approximately 1 mm3 and place it in a small Petri dish with 1:1 Rx/glycerol (vol/vol) solution and place the Petri dish on a cold plate at 4 ˚C.

 Dissect the piece of muscle using dissection microscope and forceps, separating single muscle fibers without isolating them from the piece of muscle.
 NOTE: Remove as much fatty and connective tissue as possible.
 This will prevent the contamination of the myofibril suspension.

-Transfer the piece of dissected tissue to a 5 mL tube with 1.5 mL of relaxing solution with inhibitors. the tissue temper approximately 4 ˚C for 1 h.
+Transfer the piece of dissected tissue to a 5 mL tube with 1.5 mL of relaxing solution with inhibitors (1uL/mL E-64, 1uL/mL Leupeptin, 1uL/mL DTT and 1,25uL/mL PMSF).
+Allow the tissue to temper at approximately 4 ˚C for 1 h.

 During incubation, boot up both PC’s, turn on devices and open the associated software (see Table of Materials).